 Deep Stream T Groups are high-impact, cutting-edge experiential weekend workshops for developing interpersonal and influence skills.
-Limited to 8-10 depending on make-up of participants.
+Limited to 10 participants.

 EXPERIENTIAL LEARNING: You will spend most of the workshop engaged in experiential activities and direct interaction with other participants in T Group.

 MOVEMENT: Whole-body activities and somatic approaches enable you to practice embodied leadership, flexibility, and creativity in a spirit of fun and learning.

 HIGH-IMPACT COACHING: Senior facilitators from Berkeley Haas School of Business and Stanford Graduate School of Business provide supportive in-the-moment coaching to optimize learning as you engage with participants and the group.

 DIRECT FEEDBACK: Feedback from different participants and facilitators provides rare and valuable information about how you come across, including verbal and non-verbal behaviors you may not even be aware of.
 You will also practice giving feedback with the goal of minimizing defensiveness and influencing the recipient of your feedback to consider and take responsibility of their impact.